freeflowthought/X402_Improvement_Proposal/TrustChain_Litepaper.md

 ### 3.1.1 Settlement Key and Hashing Rules

-To avoid implementation and audit ambiguity, TrustChain uses a consistent rule:
+To avoid implementation and audit ambiguity, TrustApp uses a consistent rule:

 - **On-chain settlement primary key**: `settlementId` (unique, non-reusable; all settle/finalize/dispute/confirm use this key)
 - **Business content hash**: `requestHash` (or `requestId`) is only for indexing/association, not a settlement primary key